pierre-rouleau/pel/doc/pel-manual.rst

   (but... no schedule yet!).

 **Note**:
-   This is the first release of PEL, and my first contribution to Emacs, written as I learned Emacs.
-   It will grow with time, incorporating more documentation, support for more Emacs packages related to editing and programming tasks.
+   PEL will grow with time, incorporating more documentation, support for more Emacs packages related to editing and programming tasks.
 Don't hesitate to report problems and recommend better ways!